 Robert Rockwell is a Lake Bluff native who had roles in more than 350 TV shows and 200 commercials in his nearly 50-year Hollywood career.
 He was most famous as “Mr. Boynton”, an awkward but heart-throbby biology teacher on “Our Miss Brooks,” a sitcom that started on the radio and then ran on CBS-TV from 1952 to 1956 in the early days of television.
 Rockwell later said the role made it hard for him to get cast in more dramatic parts because his audience so closely associated him with the Mr. Boynton character.

 And before all of that, he was a Lake Bluff kid, son of Margaret H. Rockwell, principal of Lake Bluff School.
-Below is a photo of him on the beach in Lake Bluff when he was 14.
+Above is a photo of him on the beach in Lake Bluff when he was 14.

 Rockwell died in January of 2003 when he was 82.